 What to Serve at Brunch

-I try to always have at least 1 meat dish, 1 egg dish, a fruit and a bread or muffin when I host brunch.
+I try to always have at least 1 meat dish, 1 egg dish, a fruit, and bread or muffin when I host brunch.
 I aim for 4-6 recipes including a drink.

 These are some of my favorite brunch recipes especially because some of them can be made ahead of time so you don’t have to wake up super early and scramble the morning of your gathering!